ices-eg/wg_WGEEL/Misc/data_call_2026/TR.md

 Put all rivers at the river mouth
 Corrected missing stages with YS (historical fishes in the ASI were'nt checked for stage)

+ 826 and 4226 new values inserted in the fish and metric tables

 [1] "this is what will be in the db"
 ── Data Summary ────────────────────────